srp33/CodeBuddy/README.md

 MARIADB_USER - This will be the user ID that the app will use to access the database.
 MARIADB_PASSWORD - This will be the password that the app will use to access the database.
 MARIADB_DATABASE - The name of the database.

+For middle layer, install gunicorn, uvicorn, arrow, fastapi. pip will also need to be installed...

+### SSL

+If you have a proxy, create a self-signed certificate and specify path in Settings.yaml.
+See https://wiki.debian.org/Self-Signed_Certificate.

+If you don't, you need to get a certificate from digicert, etc....